 Only 33% of recruiters in the survey believed they had effective measures.
 The number one metric in that report was new hire performance evaluations, and our conclusion was that the low confidence in evaluations rendered that metric invalid.
 Now, with the worldwide trend away from performance evaluations, it has dropped off the list.
 Table 1 shows how the measures changed year over year.

-The report for 2017 shows the new top three measures: length of time new employees stay with the company, time to hire, and hiring manager satisfaction.
+The report for 2017 shows the top three new measures: length of time new employees stay with the company, time to hire, and hiring manager satisfaction.
 That is an improvement, but we question the credibility of the retention as a measure of quality of hire.

 Is Retention a Credible Recruiting Metric?